tinify/wordpress-plugin/readme.txt

 = Optimizing all your images =

-You can *bulk optimize* your existing JPEG and PNG images all at once by going to *Media > Bulk Optimization*.
+You can *bulk optimize* your existing JPEG, PNG, and WebP images all at once by going to *Media > Bulk Optimization*.
 Clicking on the big button will start optimizing all unoptimized images in your media library.

 = Multisite support =